Version: v2, Published online: 2010

 More promising are accounts that treat object recognition as associating with the current view of the object a description of the object type, perhaps in addition to previously stored views of representative examples.
 Here again, different approaches are possible.
 ‘Invariant-property’ accounts assume that the set of possible retinal projections of objects typically have higher-level invariant properties that are preserved across the various transformations that the object may undergo.
 Such proposals face the same problem as Gibson’s account of higher-order invariants.
 For most object types it has proved impossible to find specifiable properties of the image that are common to all possible recognizable views.

 The ‘decomposition’ approach to object recognition maintains that objects are identified on the basis of prior recognition of their component parts.
 An assumption of this approach is that the relevant part–whole relations are invariant and detectable in all possible views where the subject would recognize the object.
-The most developed proposal is Irving Biederman’s ‘recognition by components’ theory (1990), according to which a given view of an object can be represented as an arrangement of simple primitive volumes called ‘geons’ (for ‘geometric icons’).
+According to Irving Biederman’s ‘recognition by components’ theory (1995), a given view of an object can be represented as an arrangement of simple primitive volumes called ‘geons’ (for ‘geometric icons’).
 Geons can themselves be characterized in terms of viewpoint-invariant properties, and, proponents of the theory claim, are recognizable even in the presence of visual noise.
 In general, though, the decomposition approach to object recognition has proved to be fairly limited in its application.
-Many objects do not decompose in a natural way into easily characterizable parts; and for many of those that do the decomposition is insufficient to specify the object in question.
+Many objects do not decompose in a natural way into easily characterizable parts; and for many of those that do, the decomposition is insufficient to specify the object in question.

 A third strategy, known as the ‘alignment’ approach, suggests that the visual system detects the presence of transformations between the current view of an object and a stored model, and can ‘undo’ the transformation to achieve a correspondence between the two.
 For example, suppose that the current view of the object differs from the model stored in memory because the object has undergone a three-dimensional rotation and moved further away from the viewer.
 On the current proposal, the visual system first detects the nature of the transformations, and then performs them in reverse on the current view to bring it into ‘alignment’ with the stored model (assuming that the object is rigid).
 The main problem for this approach, as for the other proposals, is its limited applicability.
 It is only feasible for a small range of possible transformations that an object can undergo (for example, rotation and scaling) and then only for a limited range of objects.
 (Imagine detecting and ‘undoing’ the rotation of a crumpled piece of newspaper.)